fabienmorgan/mlops_project2/build_docker_images/readme.md

 #### Weigths and Biases

 The logging of the training is done through weights and biases.
 Before you build the container you need to enter the API Key to set up the connection between your Docker image and the platform.
+Furthermore you need to add your profile or teamname, to save it at the correct place on the platform.

 At first you need to be logged in to your weights and biases account.
 Go to your **profile -> settings ->** scroll to **Danger Zone** and you will be able to find or generate a new API key.

 Copy this key and replace the text _<ENTER_YOUR_WEIGHTSANDBIASES_API_KEY>_ with your key in the file [Dockerfile](Dockerfile) on line 8.

-By default the TODO
+The profile or temname needs to be added in the [start.sh](start.sh) file on line 2.
+Replace the text _<ENTER_YOUR_WEIGHTSANDBIASES_PROFILE_NAME>_.
+After that you should be set with weights and biases.

+If you want to change the project name from it's default _project-2_ you need to add the option -p(Project Name) to the to the [call](start.sh) of the python file just after the profile name.
+An example of that could look like this(Project name: test-mlops):
+`python distilBERT.py -y fabien-morgan -p test-mlops`

 #### GPU Support(CUDA)